EchterAlsFake/PHUB/docs/source/index.rst

 PHUB documentation
 ==================

-PHUB is an hybrid API for Pornhub.
-It is able to communicate with Pornhub using both web-scraping and wrapping the Pornhub's HubTraffic API.
-It is able to access most used or useful PH features, like video searching, accessing account features, and more like video downloading.
+PHUB is an easy-to-use API wrapper for Pornhub.
+It can access most used or useful PH features, such as video searching, account features, video downloading, and more.

 .. image:: assets/logo.svg
    :align: center